chsasank/chsasank.github.io/_posts/tech/2024-02-12-intel-arc-gpu-driver-oneapi-installation.md

 lspci -nn | grep -Ei 'VGA|DISPLAY'
 ```

 Last command should output something like the following.
-Your machine might end up showing the device id other than `56a0` based on [this table](https://dgpu-docs.intel.com/devices/hardware-table.html):
+Your machine might end up showing the device id other than `5693` based on [this table](https://dgpu-docs.intel.com/devices/hardware-table.html):

 ```
-03:00.0 VGA compatible controller [0300]: Intel Corporation Device [8086:56a0] (rev 08)
+00:02.0 VGA compatible controller [0300]: Intel Corporation Device [8086:a7a0] (rev 04)
+03:00.0 Display controller [0380]: Intel Corporation Device [8086:5693] (rev 05)
 ```

 If successful, we will now add Intel's repositories to our distro: